mordkatz/G1P3Riddikulus/README.md

 ## Project Members
 - **Mordechai Katz** | 6198722

-Set up environment, worked on the general logic of, worked on returning ARPreplies, and handeling icmp process to self.
+Set up environment, worked on returning ARPreplies, forwarding packets, and handeling icmp process to self.
 - **Andrew Van Ryn** | 2432461

-**Main lead** | Took charge in most of the code, restructured most of the code to get the full amount of points
+Took charge in most of the code, restructured most of the code to get the full amount of points
 - **Jonathan Zamora** | 6122352

 Helped with the general logic of the code, helped cleanup some of the code, worked together to fix IPv4 problem.